stevenhowley/oregon-aqi-dashboard/README.md

 \- The `us\_counties.geojson` and derived files use public domain U.S. Census Bureau data.

-\- AirNow and AQS data follow EPA usage guidelines.
+\- AQS data follows EPA usage guidelines.

 \- No personal or sensitive information is stored in this repository.